simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 10 RAG OpenAI.md

 4. **TODO-01**: Observe the dependency for `spring-ai-transformers-spring-boot-starter`.
 This dependency defines Spring AI's built in TransformerEmbeddingModel.
 We will use this model to create embeddings rather than use an external model.
 There is nothing you need to do with this dependency.
 If you are motivated, after you have completed the lab, feel free to replace this with a hosted FM for embeddings if you like.

-5. **TODO-02:** Add the dependency for Amazon Bedrock.
-The groupId value will be `org.springframework.ai`, the artifactId will be `spring-ai-bedrock-ai-spring-boot-starter`.
+5. **TODO-02:** Add the dependency for Amazon OpenAI.
+The groupId value will be `org.springframework.ai`, the artifactId will be `spring-ai-openai-spring-boot-starter`.

 ```
 <dependency>
     <groupId>org.springframework.ai</groupId>
-    <artifactId>spring-ai-bedrock-ai-spring-boot-starter</artifactId>
+    <artifactId>spring-ai-openai-spring-boot-starter</artifactId>
 </dependency>
 ```
 6. Save your work.